 Credit: Year One - 4.0 elective OR

 3.0 elective, 1.0 Alg.
 II

+Year Two - 4.0 elective OR

 3.0 elective, 1.0 Alg.
 II

-Fees: Year One - \$40 Year Two - \$40
+Fees: Year One - \$40

+Year Two - \$40

 You and your classmates will actually construct small modular homes as you learn about building, remodeling, maintaining and repairing public or private buildings or homes.
 You'll acquire basic skills in carpentry, drywall installation, roofing, masonry, wiring, plumbing, and related skills such as safety, mathematics, blueprint reading, and estimating.
 At graduation, jump directly into an entry-level job or continue your education as an apprentice.
 Construction Trades is now in partnership with Ohio's Pre-Apprenticeship program.
-This program is open to seniors, but preparation starts during the year.
+This program is open to seniors, but preparation starts during the iunior vear.
 The School-to-Apprenticeship program helps students enter an occupation requiring a high level of skill.
 Business and education are linked with a formal apprenticeship program approved by the U.S. Department of Labor, Bureau of Apprenticeship, which sets demanding occupational and academic standards.
-Students in the School-to-Apprenticeship program can complete up to one year of apprenticeship credit during their senior vear, students learn competencies necessary for entry-level employment in their career area.
+Students the School-toin Apprenticeship program can complete up to one year of apprenticeship credit during their senior year. students learn competencies necessary for entry-level employment in their career area.